jeancattin/Raspberry_shelly/README.md

 # Shelly Measurement Script Documentation

 ## Introduction
 This documentation provides information on setting up and using the Shelly Measurement Script.
-The script is designed to read data from Shelly devices and store it in an InfluxDB database for monitoring (through Grafana) and analysis.
+The script is designed to read data from one Shelly 3em device and store it in an InfluxDB database for monitoring (through Grafana) and analysis.

 ## Prerequisites
 Before using this script, ensure you have the following: